 The Alma Irene Aitch STEM Center, located at the former Kraft Building at 1310 N. Main Street, Edwardsville, adjacent to the MJCH, is home to the "STEM Meets Humanities" programming which connects the human and technical dimensions of the humanities and Science, Technology, Engineering, and Mathematics (STEM).

 Our youth, particularly those who are underrepresented and minorities can enhance their professional skills using real life experiences such as (literature, art, music, linguistics and conversation, and other aspects of the social sciences).

-Problems will be tackled with instructional programs in schools that teach kids to problem-solve using science, technology, engineering and math (STEM) skills.
-The skills will address social problems through engaging activities such as the creation of sustainable food sources through urban gardening, fun games to teach kids core mathematics for everyday problem solving, the use of robotics to address social problems such as loneliness among our elder population and many more.
+Problems are tackled with instructional programs in schools that teach kids to problem-solve using science, technology, engineering and math (STEM) skills.
+The skills address social problems through engaging activities such as the creation of sustainable food sources through urban gardening, fun games to teach kids core mathematics for everyday problem solving, the use of robotics to address social problems such as loneliness among our elder population and many more.

 Math Games League

 Robotics (Year 2)